Our current board consists of 17 members:

 Ethan Delavan is the Director of Technology at The Bush School, a K-12 independent school.
 Trained as a drama teacher, Ethan began integrating media and technology into his classes and made the switch to teaching technology full time to middle school students.
 His latest passion is helping colleagues to bring technology into student experience to further creativity and collaboration.
 He has served on the boards of 911 Media Arts Center and the National Association for Media Literacy Education.

 Lilia Cabello Drain has largely focused on working with youth to develop the tools, knowledge and power needed to influence media messages relying on her professional background in marketing and project management and her education in journalism and media studies.
 She currently serves as the vice chair for AME, the VP of Marketing and Communications for the Association for Women in Communications Seattle Chapter, as the leader for the NYU Alumni Club in Seattle and works in employee communications for King County.
 Her previous work experience includes eminent national and northwest organizations such as UNICEF, Girl Scouts of the USA and the Washington State Hospital Association.
-Lilia has served on the boards for Action 4 Media Education and the NYU Alumni Association.
 She lives in Seattle, WA with her husband.

 Barbara Johnson, Barbara Johnson has been working for the last 26 years as a program operations specialist at NW Center for Excellence in Media Literacy, College of Education UW.
 The center develops media literacy curriculum as a hook to address teen health issues.
 As part of the center staff she has traveled the state of Washington doing focus work groups with parents, teachers and students to develop effective curriculum that target a wide-range of health issues.
 The project has trained teachers, community educators and youth to be facilitators in media literacy curriculum in school and community programs as well as organized statewide media literacy workshops and conferences.
 She is a founding member and treasurer of Action for Media Education.